-The Castle project is composed of several properties (Figure 2) owned by Canada Silver Cobalt Works.
-GoldMinds Geoservices (GoldMinds) was given the mandate to estimate the mineral resource for the Castle East project at Robinson zone.
-This technical report documents the mineral resource estimate (press release of May 28, 2020) for the Robinson zone discovery, based on the last diamond drilling program.
-CCW's program aimed to delineate the extent of the high-grade mineralization within the Robinson Zone that shows very high grades in the form of native silver.
-The cut-off date for the database is April 28, 2020.
-The current mineral resource represents the first NI 43-101 mineral resource at the Robinson zone.
+The first mineral resource estimate, i.e. the currently estimates (May 28th, 2020) for the Robinson zone discovery, was based on the 2011 to 2019 diamond drilling program.
+CCW start an intense drilling program in 2020 to delineate the extent of the high-grade mineralization within the Robinson Zone that shows very high grades in the form of native silver.
+The cut-off date of this report is April 30, 2021.